RevoU-FSSE-2/week-4-SuryaFtr/README.md

 2. CSS
 3. Javascript

-## The Several skills are used in making this website
+## The skills are used in making the previous version of this website

 1. Build webpage using a correct semantics for each elements
 2. Applying responsive design with media query